 “We know communities are concerned about placards and chants such as ‘globalize the intifada,’” said the joint statement.
 “We will act decisively and make arrests.”

 When asked if he is confident that the new Montreal administration will take similar actions to match its words, Poupko responded “no one has the right to be confident, pessimistic, or optimistic.
-We have to wait and see.”
+We have to wait and see.” n